Ed Dwight was to be the first Black astronaut. At 90, he's finally getting his due

 ''Here you get a little 5-foot-four guy who flies airplanes and the next thing you know this guy is in the White House meeting all these senators and congressmen, standing in front of all these captains of industry and have them pat me on the back and shake my hand,'' Dwight says. ''Are you kidding me?
 What would I be bitter about?
 That opened the world to me.''

-Dwight initially landed at IBM, then he started a construction company.
 In 1977, he earned his Master of Fine Arts in Sculpture from the University of Denver.
 Much of his work is of great figures from Black history such as Louis Armstrong, Duke Ellington and Barack Obama.
-Several of his sculptures have been flown into space, most recently one aboard the vessel Orion.
+Several of his sculptures have flown into space, most recently one aboard the vessel Orion.
 NASA named an asteroid after him.

-To the Black astronauts who followed in his footsteps, Dwight braved their path.

-''When you talk to the other astronauts, it's never about them.
-They all want to make sure you understand that for them to do their job, they needed the people who came before and paved the way for them,'' says Hurtado de Mendoza. ''For them, it was really important to include Ed in the story.
-They all had a story of when they first met Ed Dwight or the first time they heard about Ed Dwight.''

 ''I'd advise everybody to go through what I went through, and then they'd have a different view of this country and how sacred it is,'' Dwight says. ''We're on this little ball flying around the galaxy.''